DataFrames - Part 1

 show()

-Note that you now have to refer to each of the subplots by indexing the coordinate system ‘ax’.
+Each of these subplots must now be referred to using indexing the coordinate system ‘ax’.
 This figure gives a good overview of the Everley’s data.

-If you prefer to have the boxplots of both columns in a single figure, that can also be done:
+If you prefer to have the boxplots of both columns in a single figure, this can also be done:

 PYTHON